-January and February are pretty dreary in the northeast, but there is a glimmer of hope… SEEDS!
+January and February are dreary in the Northeast, but there is a glimmer of hope… SEEDS!
 It’s time to start planning what to plant in a garden and where to buy seeds.

 I think dreaming about planting, caring for and harvesting fresh veggies and fruit is what gets me through the end of the winter.
 Is that true for you too?

 But choosing what to plant and where to get your seeds can be overwhelming.
 This is especially true for new gardeners who don’t already have a list of seeds that work well in their garden.
 If you open any seed catalog (or website) you can easily find dozens of varieties of lettuce, tomatoes, and squash.
 How the heck do you choose?

 Here are a few tips for planning your garden without all of the frustration.